cmusser/vpnd/README.md

 changes, making connections easy to establish.
 The gateway discovers the address of the client host by passively listening until the client actually begins communication.
-When the connection becomes active, the gateway host providess the client with an address on its local network and becomes an ARP proxy for that address.
-This arrangement allows any number of clients to participate on the remote network, each served by a dedicated `vpnd` process.
-The ARP proxy technique offers a couple of advantages.
-It eliminates the need to configure routes on any other routers on the host network: remote clients simply appear to be hosts attached to the LAN.
-Because layer 2 is terminated at the VPN host, the connection need only pass layer 3.
-This reduces bandwidth and prevents broadcast traffic from traversing the link.
-It also simplifies the codebase, because only one type of tunnel (the `tun(4)`) needs to be supported.
+When the connection becomes active, the gateway host provides the client with an address on a network dedicated to VPN clients, the network address of the internal network and DNS resolver information.
+This arrangement allows any number of clients to access the internal network, each served by a dedicated `vpnd` process.
+As in the network gateway setup, the VPN gateway becomes a layer 3 router forwarding packets between connected clients and the internal network.
 ## Configuration and Startup
 The configuration file (`vpnd.conf` in the current directory, by default) contains one parameter per line, in the following format: